ingl3585/fashion-blog/fashion-blog/README.md

 1. You must work with the `index.html` and `css/main.css` files.
 2. **Do not** move the any images out of the `img` folder.
 3. Recreate the design provided using Flexbox, css grid or both.
+4. Use the text provided in copy.txt for the filler text on your fashion blog site

 > NOTE: normalize.css is a reset css on a site. many devs use this to have complete control of their css